The Traitor Chaplain Who Gave Government Prayer to America — A 4th of July Corrective

-The “shot heard around the world” ignited the American Revolution and led to the indepence we celebrate every July 4th.
+The “shot heard around the world” ignited the American Revolution and led to the independence we celebrate every July 4th.
 Before that shot, a preacher delivered a prayer.
 That prayer is celebrated in paintings and even in our law.
 The Supreme Court uses this prayer today to interpret the meaning of the Constitution—a Constitution that wouldn’t become the law of this new land for another 15 years.

 Supreme Court justices have cited this preacher and his prayer to justify congressional chaplains, prayers before legislative sessions, and even a 40-foot-tall Christian cross on government land.
 That jurisprudential logic is flawed, but unsurprisingly, so is the history.